-Fresh strawberries and a short list of pantry staples are all that’s needed for a dressing that’s sure to become a family favorite! 🍓
+Fresh strawberries and a short list of pantry staples are all that’s needed for a dressing that’s sure to become a seasonal favorite! 🍓

 Longer, warmer days mean one thing: strawberry season is coming soon.
 Before long, we’ll be savoring the sweet, red, juicy gems in Mom’s Classic Shortcake (or a healthy gluten-free alternative) jams, sauces and salads (and by the handful, of course).